Compare Mobile Credit Card Readers

 What is a Mobile Card Reader?

-Mobile card readers include products such as iZettle, PayPal Here, Worldpay Zinc, SumUp and Barclaycard Anywhere.
+Mobile card readers include products such as iZettle, Square, PayPal Here, Worldpay Zinc, SumUp and Barclaycard Anywhere.
 They are typically small devices that allow you to accept credit and debit card payments using a mobile device such as an iPad or iPhone.

 The reader either attaches directly to the mobile device (as a so-called 'dongle') or is a separate device, often connected wirelessly to the mobile device using a Bluetooth connection.
 Typically, a payment card is inserted into a special slot in the reader which allows the payment card's chip to be read.
 The customer then confirms the transaction by entering their PIN into the device's keypad.
 Some devices also support contactless payments.